 How long does it take?

 Up to 15 months.
 The Assessment Review Commission works full-time, year round.
-It reviews applications that it receives by March 1 (extended to May 1 in 2013) until March of the following year.
-The final determination appears on the final roll, which is published on the fist business day of April.
+It reviews applications that it receives by March 1, 2017 until March of the following year.
+The final determination appears on the final roll, which is published on the first business day of April.
 Notices are mailed at the same time.